JanAli-socool/housing_finance/README.md

 ## Contributing

    If you would like to contribute to the project, feel free to submit issues or pull requests.

 ## License

-   This project is licensed under the MIT License.
+   This project is licensed under the "MIT License".